KxSystems/docs/docs/interfaces/ldap/reference.md

 _Synchronous search for partial or complete copies of entries based on a search criteria._

-Syntax: `.ldap.search[sess;baseDn;scope;filter;attrs;attrsOnly;timeLimit;sizeLimit]`
+Syntax: `.ldap.search[sess;scope;filter;opts]`

 Where

 - `sess` is an int/long that represents the session previously created via .ldap.init
-- `baseDn` is a string/symbol.
-The base of the subtree to search from.
-An empty string/symbol or generic null can be used to search from the root (or when a DN is not known).
 - `scope`  is an int/long.
 The scope value defining the search logic are outlined [here](#scope-reference).
-- filter is a string/symbol.
+- `filter` is a string/symbol.
 The filter to be applied to the search ([reference](https://ldap.com/ldap-filters/))
+- `opts` is a dictionary/generic null defining any non default options which should be considered when performing a search operation.
+The following are the possible options (keys) and their associated defaults (values) called using a generic null.
+	- `baseDn` is a string/symbol.
+The base of the subtree to search from.
+The default behaviour is to search from the root (or when a DN is not known).
-- `attrs` is a symbol list.
+	- `attr` is a symbol list.
 The set of attributes to include in the result.
+The default behaviour is to assume that `“*”` was specified and all user attributes are to be included in entries that are returned.
 If a specific set of attribute descriptions are listed, then only those attributes should be included in matching entries.
 The following special characters and patterns can be used in searches.
 		- The special value `“*”` indicates that all user attributes should be included in matching entries.
 		- The special value `“+”` indicates that all operational attributes should be included in matching entries.
 		- The special value `“1.1”` indicates that no attributes should be included in matching entries.
 		- Some servers may also support the ability to use the `“@”` symbol followed by an object class name (e.g., `“@inetOrgPerson”`) to request all attributes associated with that object class.
-	- If the set of attributes to request is empty, then the server should behave as if the value `“*”` was specified to request that all user attributes be included in entries that are returned.
 	- `attrsOnly` is an int/long.
-Should be set to a non-zero value if only attribute descriptions are wanted.
-It should be set to zero (0) if both attributes descriptions and attribute values are wanted.
+Denotes if both attributes descriptions and attribute values are to be returned.
+The default behaviour is to return both attributes descriptions and attribute values.
+If only attribute descriptions are required then this should be set such that ``` dict[`attrsOnly]>0````
 	- `timeLimit` is an int/long.
 Max number of microseconds to wait for a result.
-0 represents no limit.
+The default behaviour is to set no time limit i.e. `timeLimit = 0`.
 Note that the server may impose its own limit.
 	- `sizeLimit` is an int/long.
 Max number of entries to use in the result.
-0 represents no limit.
+The default behaviour is to set no size limit i.e. `sizeLimit = 0`.
 Note that the server may impose its own limit.

 Returns a dict consisting of